Advanced Learning Referral Process

-- Family referrals are no longer necessary, but all families will be given an opportunity to complete a survey to provide information about the cultural strengths of their child in October 2021.
+- Family referrals are no longer necessary, but all families will be given an opportunity to complete a survey to provide information about the cultural strengths of their child.

 - Like last year, eligibility decisions will be based on the review of multiple kinds of evidence/data by the Multidisciplinary Selection Committee, which is comprised of staff from multiple departments, including educators and building leaders.

 - Examples of evidence to be reviewed are student performance data, grades, teacher and community member feedback, and family input.